 Our Experience

 We looked for many years before purchasing our RV.
 I still feel like we made a mistake.
 We purchased a new 2015 Heartland Cyclone 4200.
 The first year was just as I described above.
 We had several items that needed repair, tightening down, or replacing during the first several months.
 We even lived in the maintenance bay at the dealership for a few days while they performed warranty work.
-As we sit today, our RV is worth 41% less than when we bought it but is still in fantastic shape as you can see in this video.
-We take good care of it and make sure all of the maintenance is performed.
-It is in almost the same condition as it was when we purchased it, but the market value has dropped by almost half.
-I would purchase it used today for the recommended price and feel good about the deal.
+Within just 3 short years, our RV was worth 41% less than when we bought it but was still in fantastic shape as you can see in this video.
+We took good care of it and made sure all of the maintenance is performed.
+It was in almost the same condition as it was when we purchased it, but the market value has dropped by almost half.
+We could have saved a lot by purchasing used.

 It’s Up to You